In the dynamic world of business, technology is the driving force. Ensuring smooth operations through…

 Even though we are ‘technology guys and gals,’ we see the value in getting out of the digital world and into the real world.

 Wondering how you can start a group or have the power of social media work for you?
 It may seem overwhelming, but it starts with a single step.
 Identify your audience and your goal for that audience.
 Then determine your social media channel – most B2B is done through LinkedIn.
 Once you choose a social media outlet that makes sense for you, create a private group and start connecting strategically.

 - Connect with those you can truly help or have common goals with and explain to them why you’re connecting.

 - Be responsive to those who do connect, ask questions, and comment.
 It’s important not to post something and then never respond to those who take the time to reach out to you.

 - Post selective, reputable content that pertains to your audience – stay on-point.

 - Reach out occasionally via instant message, email, or other ways to get to know your group better.
 It may be that you reach out to 5 people a week to check in, and ask how you can better help them; if what you’re posting is valuable.
 It can strengthen your bond and improve your content.

 - Occasionally, reassess your group, your goals, and if it warrants more, think about a website and other digital marketing mediums to help those who now look to you for guidance.

 What we never envisioned in our efforts to strengthen the Midwest manufacturing community with a few posts and useful communication was the power of social media to bring this amazing group together.
-It started a movement that has helped over 8,000 manufacturers get out of the digital world (ironic!) and come together to grow.
+It started as a small movement that has now helped over 8,000 manufacturers get out of the digital world (ironic!) and come together to grow.

 Using social media and technology to connect and help others can take an idea to levels you never imagined.
 Start by taking that first step and watch it unfold.
-If you have any questions about this topic, the MML group, or how our Swip team may be able to help you, please feel free to contact us anytime .877.377.SWIP.
+If you have any questions about this topic, the MML group, or how our Swip team may be able to help you, please feel free to contact us anytime, 877.377.SWIP.
 We’re here to help businesses grow!